nmelehan/docs/docs/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems.md

 {{< /file >}}

     {{< note >}}
-If your master server is located behind a firewall, you will have to open ports `4505-4506` in [firewall](https://docs.saltstack.com/en/latest/topics/tutorials/firewall.html).
+If your master server is located behind a firewall, you will have to open ports `4505-4506` in the [firewall](https://docs.saltstack.com/en/latest/topics/tutorials/firewall.html).
 Depending on your network configuration, you may have to set up port forwarding for these ports.
 {{< /note >}}

 ## Salt Cloud Interface